 If a request for advice cannot be answered instantly it is forwarded to a legal advisor who addresses the query and drafts a short legal opinion.
 Training and support programme participants can use this service during the sessions.

 - For more information visit the ecbi website.

 IIED in partnership with the ecbi Publications and Policy Analysis Unit produces an LDC paper series to ensure negotiators are well prepared with the facts, figures and analysis they need to drive effective decisions.
-A Pocket Guide to the Paris Agreement has also been produced.

 Selected papers are summarised into briefings for a wider audience to raise broader awareness of LDC concerns in the climate negotiations.

 See also Policy Brief: Enhanced Direct Access: A Brief History (2009-15).